m4pol/fatebot/README.md

-# Scanner Method
+# Fatebot
+An IRC botnet, that's mainly used to launch denial-of-service attacks.
 This botnet will primarily scan on SSH default port to brute-force attack, and HTTP for IoT or server vulnerabilities exploit. <b>The "main" scanning method that's involves SSH default port brute-force attack, which mostly used by servers.
 Also the loader process are not that effective for multiple architecture.
 So, do not expect many bot hits.</b>

+# Scan Method
 Option about the scan feature in this bot is to scope scan on CN, USA, KR, and BR networks by default.
 However, you can also do a random scan, or even add your own networks.
 All of these is up to you.

 	# How to add more scanner network (Create your own scan mod).